Canary View Vs. Canary All-In-One: Which Should You Buy?

 For at least a couple of years, Canary was our favorite home security camera, and there were three reasons why.
 For one, the excellent video quality.
 Two, geofencing, which used to work, made using the camera a touch-free experience.
 Three, encryption.

 Encryption is something Canary takes seriously.
 They encrypt all signals sent from the camera, servers, and the app.
 According to Canary,

 All parts of our system—from the device to the cloud to the app—employ extensive security measures to protect private data, such as AES 256-bit symmetric-key encryption, Virtual Private Cloud (VPC), secure HTTP access (HTTPS) using TLS/SSL, and more.

-As it stands, I don’t see any reason why one would buy Canary AIO over Canary View.
-And while not discussed in the article, I’m still not thrilled with the changes Canary’s made recently including the removal of free downloads, free sharing, mode customization, and more.
+As it stands, we don’t see any reason why one would buy Canary AIO over Canary View.
+And while not discussed in the article, we're still not thrilled with the changes Canary’s made recently including the removal of free downloads, free sharing, mode customization, and more.
 Canary also loses with its inconsistent geofence performance, lag to live view, lack of sound detection, inconsistent motion performance, and the fact that features like web portal access and two-way audio are considered premium.